Rendition739/Portfolio/README.md

 Current repository contains some files, related to CyberSec.

-Note: They're content is in russian.
+Note: Files' content is mostly written in russian.